RIAPS/riaps-integration/bbb-creation-files/README.md

 8) Place the [RIAPS Install script](https://github.com/RIAPS/riaps-integration/blob/master/riaps-bbbruntime/riaps_install_bbb.sh) in /home/riaps/ to allow updating of the RIAPS platform by script

-9) Reboot the BBB and still sign in as 'ubuntu'
+9) Reboot the BBB and still sign in as 'ubuntu' and move to 'root' user

 10) Run the installation process that requires a swap file (added in the base_bbb_bootstrap.sh) and at the end remove the swap file.